 Adjunct Associate Professor

-I am a historian of technology and science who specializes in the chemistry and physics of the early modern West.
-My research combines art, material culture and materials science into more typical historical concerns of social, economic and intellectual life.
-My most recent book, The Creation of Color in Eighteenth-Century Europe (Gutenberg-<e>, Columbia University Press, 2006) examines the relationship between developing scientific theories and changing artisan practices for pigment making, textile-. ceramic- and glass-coloring endeavors.
-At present I am writing a book about the technologies of printing in colors before 1800, researching a biography of the eighteenth-century French color-printer and scientific crank, Jacques-Fabien Gautier-d’Agoty, and trying to complete a seemingly endless set of essays about the social and scientific transformations of ferric ferrocyanide (Prussian blue) from its invention to the present day.
-I was granted a Ph.D. from SUNY-Stony Brook in 1999 and have held fellowships from or at the Huntington Library, the Max-Planck-Institut für Wissenschaftsgeschichte (Berlin), the Smithsonian, and the National Science Foundation.
-I am an associate member of The Pigmentum Project (London/Oxford) and serve as an advisory editor for the journal Technology and Culture.
+I am a historian of technology and science who studies the chemistry and physics of the early modern West.
+My research combines art, material culture and materials science into more typically historical concerns of social, economic, and intellectual life.
+At present, I am writing a book about the technologies of printing in colors before 1800, completing a series of essays about the social, technological and scientific transformations that result from eighteenth-century encounters between East and West, and devising a model (case study) about emerging technologies and pressures, both global and local, on the "pre-industrial" textile industry.
+I was granted a Ph.D. from SUNY-Stony Brook in 1999 and have held fellowships from or at the National Endowment for the Humanities, the Huntington Library, the Max-Planck-Institut-für Wissenschaftsgeschichte (Berlin), the Smithsonian, and the National Science Foundation.
+I have been advisory editor for Technology and Culture since 2001.

 A copy of my résumé can be found at: http://bit.ly/SL_resume